Ponthieu: The Hundred Years' War

 During the Hundred Years' War, Ponthieu changed hands a number of times, although the English claimed control of it from 1279–1369, and then later until 1435.
 During English control of Ponthieu, Abbeville was used as the capital.

 In late August 1346, during his campaigns on French soil, Edward III of England reached the region of Ponthieu.
 While there, he restored the fortress at Crotoy that had been ruined.
 He forced a passage of the Somme at the ford of Blanchetaque.
 The army led by Philip VI of France caught up with him at nearby Crécy-en-Ponthieu, leading to the famous Battle of Crécy.

 In 1360, the Treaty of Brétigny between King John II of France and Edward III of England gave control of Ponthieu (along with Gascony and Calais) over to the English, in exchange for Edward relinquishing his claim to the French throne.
 Edward took the land but still refused to surrender his claim.

 In April, 1369 Charles V of France conquered Ponthieu, and a month later declared war on England (he had done so previously in 1368 as well).
 As a result, Edward publicly reassumed the title 'King of France' in June.

 In 1372 an English army under the leadership of Robert Knolles invaded Ponthieu, burning the city of Le Crotoy before crossing the Somme at the ford of Blanchetaque.

 Also during the Hundred Years' War, in the Treaty of Arras (1435), Charles VII of France bribed Philip the Good, Duke of Burgundy, to break his alliance with the English in exchange for possession of Ponthieu.
 This arguably marked a turning point that led to the end of England's part in the conflict 40 years later.

 In 1477 Ponthieu was reconquered by King Louis XI of France.

 Cultural references

 Renaissance Ponthieu, specifically Abbeville, is the setting for the 1993 film The Hour of the Pig, which was released in the US as The Advocate and stars Colin Firth.
-Part of the action turns on the difference in the Renaissance era between Ponthieu law and that of France, which was then a separate kingdom.
+Part of the action turns on the difference in the Renaissance era between the customary law of Ponthieu and that of the remainder of France.